ashwini-kr-sharma/mywebsite/README.md

 This is my personal website powered by [HUGO](https://gohugo.io/) and based on the [hugo-coder](https://github.com/luizdepra/hugo-coder/) theme.

-This is the root directory structure and the most important directories are the `content` and `static` where all the changes will be made.
-HUGO renders these changes and the build the new website in the `public` directory which is then mirrored in my [website](https://github.com/ashwini-kr-sharma/)
+This is the root directory structure of my website is shown below.
+The `content` and `static` directories are the most important which holds the files where future changes will be made.
+HUGO renders these changes and then builds the new website in the `public` directory which is then mirrored in my [website](https://github.com/ashwini-kr-sharma/)

+After making any changes, simply execute the `./deploy.sh "Your optional commit message"` file, which will do the following -

+1. Push the changes to this repository which is my [website github repository](https://github.com/ashwini-kr-sharma/mywebsite)
+2. Push the `public` folder (a git sunmodule, where HUGO locally rebuilds the website) to my [mirroring website repository](https://github.com/ashwini-kr-sharma/ashwini-kr-sharma.github.io)

+(NOTE: I have modified this script from [here](https://gohugo.io/hosting-and-deployment/hosting-on-github/) to add step 1 above.

         .
         ├── README.md